joemoose/dungeoneers.d20/docs/appendix-e-sword_and_sorcery.md

 ---

-## Relics

-Relics are arcane objects imbued with sorcerous powers.
-They do not require casting like spell tablets.
-After attuning (see the next section), you learn the command word or method to activate the object’s power.
-However, when using relics, you sometimes risk corruption.
-Relics have a limited number of uses and possibly a recharge condition.

-### Attunement

-Relics require your character to bond with them before their magical properties can be used.
-This bond is called attunement, and certain items have a prerequisite for attuning, such as attuning only in a temple or while underground.

-Attuning to an item requires your character to spend a long rest focused on only that item while in physical contact with it.
-This focus can take the form of weapon practice (for a weapon), meditation (for an object), or some other appropriate activity.
-At the end of an uninterrupted long rest, your character understands how to activate any magical properties of the relic, including any necessary command words.

-A relic can be tuned to only one person at a time, and a person can be tuned to only three relics.

-Attunement ends if you’re more than 100 feet away from the relic for a day and a night, your character dies, or another creature attunes to the relic.
-You can voluntarily end attunement unless the relic is cursed.

 ## Corruption

 Sorcery is volatile and warps its practitioners.
 Magical corruption is ever present in the settings of sword and sorcery.